Service we will provide you

 It is important the information we hold about you is accurate, if you need us to update or correct your details please contact the office and we will be happy to help on 01202 710008.

-In order to prevent or detect fraud we will check your details with various fraud prevention agencies and anti-fraud registers, who may record a search.
+In order to prevent or detect fraud we will check your details with various fraud prevention agencies, anti-fraud registers and credit check companies, who may record a search.
 Searches may also be made against other insurers’ databases.
 These checks include processing conducted automatically by computers and may affect pricing or our ability to quote for insurance.